daniel78963/PAS/README.md

-# PAS Products And Services
+# PAS Products And Services DDD with .NET 6
-.NET 6.

 Sample implementation of the Clean Architecture Principles with .NET Core.

 # Features

+- Entity Framework
+- Repository
+- Generic Repository
+- Unit Of Work
 - OrderBy

 Example